BlogAutomation

 Free plan/trial?
 N8n is free to use

 N8n's biggest draw is that it's a free, open-source workflow automation software, provided you self-host the platform.
-If you need N8n for external use, their pricing plans are still very reasonable.
+If you need N8n for external use cases, they also offer pricing plans.

-And don't let the word “free” scare you—the platform is still well-developed and extremely mature.
-Its only major catch is that it requires some coding knowledge to use (it's a low-code solution).
-So if you or your team members are tech-savvy, N8n is a great tool to start off with.
+And don't let the word "free" scare you—the platform is still well-developed and extremely mature.
+Its only major catch is that it requires some coding knowledge, so it's not the best option if you're looking for a no-code tool.

 Best for: Automating sales and marketing workflows